KonsuAI/coursework-2/README.md

-CM40179 Entrepreneurship Coursework 2: Business Plan Execution This repository contains all of the finalised files for submission of coursework 2 for the CM40179 Entrepreneurship module.
+# CM40179 Entrepreneurship Coursework 2: Business Plan Execution

+This repository contains all of the finalised files for submission of coursework 2 for the CM40179 Entrepreneurship module.

-Repository Structure
+#### Repository Structure

-report.md:

-business-execution-journal.md:
+- `report.md`:

+- `business-execution-journal.md`:

-images/: Contains images used within the repo's markdown files.
+- `images/`: Contains images used within the above markdown files.

-gcf.pdf: Contains the group contribution form for our team.
+- `gcf.pdf`: Contains the group contribution form for our team.

-appendix/: Contains supplementary material.
+- `appendix/`: Contains supplementary material.